necodeIT/lb_planner_app/README.md

 1. Once you've cloned the repository open it in VsCode
 2. If not already, install the recommended extensions.
    - VsCode should prompt you upon opening the project.
-3. Run `fvm use` to install the flutter version used for this project.
+3. Run `fvm use && fvm flutter pub get` to install the flutter version used for this project.
 4. Restart VsCode so that it recognizes the flutter version.

 ### Tools